Wagyu 101

 One of the reasons why Kobe beef is so highly prized is because of the unique way it is raised.
 The cattle are fed a special diet that includes grains and grasses.
 Beer also helps them gain weight and develop the characteristic marbling that Kobe beef is known for.
 They are also raised in a stress-free environment and given daily massages to ensure their muscles remain relaxed.
 These also contribute to the tenderness of the meat.

 Kobe beef is also highly regulated by the Japanese government.
 A strict standard is in place to ensure that only beef that meets certain criteria can be sold as "Kobe beef".
-For example, the cattle must be born, raised, and slaughtered in Hyogo prefecture.
+For example, the cattle must be born, raised, and slaughtered in Hyogo prefectures.
 It must meet specific requirements for marbling, meat color, and texture.

 Due to its rarity and high demand, Kobe beef is often very expensive and is considered a luxury item in many parts of the world.